KabiWaweru/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit prints the contents of the current directory

-2-bring_me_home changed working directory to home.
+2-bring_me_home changed working directory to home

+3-listfiles displays current directory contents in a long format